Palaeobotanical Tools /

 Charles Daghlian (Dartmouth College, Hannover, NH) and Jennifer Svitko, Paleobotanical Holdings at the Liberty Hyde Bailey Hortorium at Cornell University: Paleoclusia 3D Reconstructions.
 Movies from CT scans done on the Turonian fossils.
 Provided by the Internet Archive´s Wayback Machine.
 See also here (W.L.
 Crepet and K.C.
 Nixon 1998, abstract and photos).

 M.L.
 DeVore et al. (2006): Utility of high resolution x-ray computed tomography (HRXCT) for paleobotanical studies: An example using london clay fruits and seeds.
-American journal of botany, 93: 1848-1851.
+Open access, American journal of botany, 93: 1848-1851.

 The Digital Morphology (part of the National Science Foundation).
 The Digital Morphology library is a dynamic archive of information on digital morphology and high-resolution X-ray computed tomography of biological specimens.